 On another day, the next two images are again of Adrian Mugford in another part of the mine.
 Once again drilling for the next blast.
 Present day Health and Safety laws restrict the use of these rock drills because of the extreme vibration the operative felt.

 The rest of the images on this page were taken on the NPZ (North Pool Zones) crosscut on 400 Fathom Level South Crofty Mine.
-This was on a day with Nick Le Boutillier.
+This was on another day with Nick Le Boutillier.
 This set clearly shows the ANFO explosive being blown into the drilled holes by compressed air.
 It was rare to hang around and have the chance to take pictures.
 I certainly made the most of the opportunity.